DavidLanders95/NeuralMagFork/CONTRIBUTING.md

 #### Running Tests
 - **Default Test Run**: To run tests, use the standard `pytest` commands.
 By default, this will exclude standard problem tests.
-- **Including Standard Problems**: If you want to include standard problem tests in your test run, use the `--run-sp` flag with your `pytest` command.
+- **Including Slower Tests**: If you want to include slow tests (such as standard problems) in your test run, use the `--run-slow` flag with your `pytest` command.

 Make sure to run tests locally and ensure they pass before submitting a pull request.
-The tests (excluding standard problems) will be also run as part of the CI.
+The tests (excluding slow tests) will be also run as part of the CI.

 ### Improving The Documentation
 <!-- TODO